CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Discount by order total

-This option can be set if you want to set up a sliding scale of discounts based on the **order's total cost**.<br/>
+This option can be set if you want to set up a sliding scale of discounts based on the **order's total cost**.
 For example, if you offer a discount of $5 for orders over $50, and $15 for orders over $100, set it to

 ```